floookay/klappbrettle/README.md

 I love using ortho keyboards but non-split ortho keyboards are getting uncomfortable for me fast so I thought about adding a hinge at the top.

-I kind of looks like a starter clapper so that's where it got its name and athletics theme.
+It kind of resembles a starter clapper so that's where it got its name and athletics theme.

 ## pcb